kkorte/ecommerce/readme.md

 ## Generate stylesheet and JavaScript

-go to root in command line generate the stylesheet and javascript with:
+go to root in command line generate the stylesheet and javascript files with:
 ```bash
 npm install
 bower update